learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 # 144.75789473684208
 ```

-Let's verify our results with pandas built in `dataFrame.cov()` method.
+Now verify your results with pandas built in `DataFrame.cov()` method.

 ```python